wuhy/qrequire/README.md

 ### Limit

-Ignore the situation that has the different version dependencies.
+Ignore the situation that has the same version dependency with the different implementation.